Japan panel: Sweeping defense buildup, more cost unavoidable - NewsBreak

 Kishida’s governing Liberal Democratic Party cited a NATO standard of 2% GDP defense contribution as its target, seeking to nearly double Japan’s current defense budget of more than 5 trillion yen ($35 billion), or about 1% GDP.

-“Possession and reinforcement of counterstrike capability is indispensable for Japan to maintain and advance deterrence,” the report said, citing a major change of power balance in the Indo-Pacific, rapid strengthening of nuclear and missile capabilities in neighboring countries and deployment of hypersonic missiles and those launched on “irregular trajectory” that make interception more difficult.
+“Possession and reinforcement of counterstrike capability is indispensable for Japan to maintain and advance deterrence,” the report said, citing a major change of power balance in the Indo-Pacific, rapid strengthening of nuclear and missile capabilities in neighboring countries and deployment of ultra-hypersonic missiles and those launched on “irregular trajectory.”

 The panel says Japan needs drastic military buildup over the next five years.

-The panel cited Japan’s low birth rate and declining population as potential factors of long-term decline of national strength, and said that a question over sustainability of economic and financial strength was “potential vulnerability.”

-“Defending a country is a matter for all Japanese people,” said Kenichiro Sasae, a former ambassador to the United States who headed the panel.
-“It is necessary to gain understanding of the people about the need for bearing the (financial) burden.”

-The panel also called for the deployment of a sufficient number of missiles, including so-called standoff or long-range missiles for striking enemy targets from outside of their firing range.
+It also called for deployment of a sufficient number of missiles, including so-called standoff or long-range missiles for striking enemy targets from outside of their firing range.
 Development of its own standoff missiles would take time and the report suggested more purchases of foreign missiles in the short term.

 But the capability that would allow Japan to strike and disable enemy missiles before they're launched is controversial.
 Opponents say the definition of the enemy's intention to attack is unclear and preemptive strikes could be seen as first strikes.